-The capital value of our non-cash investments (investment property, forestry, and shares held in Marsden Maritime Holdings Limited or equivalent company) are subject to market fluctuations.
+The capital value of our non-cash investments (investment property, forestry, and investment held in Northport Group Limited) are subject to market fluctuations.
 Generally, over the long term, we consider the value will appreciate at a rate similar to, or greater than, inflation and therefore the real value will be maintained.
 This is important as it ensures the comparative value is maintained for the benefit of today's and tomorrow's ratepayers.
 However, because the fair value of these assets does not directly impact our day-to-day funding and cashflows, our forecast financial statements assume no fair-value movements over the 10-year period of this plan, other than on initial recognition.